professorkalim/stats22-23/multiple_regression.md

 summary(m)
 ```

-How would you interpret this model summary?
+**Question 1:** How would you interpret this model summary?
 Does this make intuitive sense?
-Roughly how much less sleep would a mammal with a predation level of 5 be expected to get than an animial with a predation level of 1?
+Roughly how much less sleep would a mammal with a predation level of 5 be expected to get than an animal with a predation level of 1?

 We might also be interested in using mammals’s brain weights.
 There’s a bit of a problem with this, however, which is that the animals that are big (and big-brained) are orders of magnitude bigger than the smaller animals and the differences between smaller animals are irrelevant by comparison.
 We can see this in a histogram of brain weights and in a plot of sleep versus brain weight.